MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Get-LapsADPassword.md

 AuthorizedDecryptor : LAPS\Domain Admins
 ```

-This example demonstrates querying the current LAPS password for the 'lapsDC' domain controller when
+This example demonstrates querying the current LAPS password for the `lapsDC` domain controller when
 the user doesn't have permissions to decrypt the LAPS DSRM password.

 ### Example 6